cairo-book/cairo-book/src/ch11-10-associated-items.md

 ## Associated Constants

 Associated constants are constants associated with a type.
 They are declared using the `const` keyword and are defined in a trait or implementation.
-In our next example, we define a `Shape<T>` trait that we implement for a `Triangle` and a `Square`.
+In our next example, we define a generic `Shape` trait that we implement for a `Triangle` and a `Square`.
 This trait includes an associated constant, defining the number of sides of the type that implements the trait.

 ```cairo, noplayground
 {{#rustdoc_include ../listings/ch11-advanced-features/listing_11_associated_consts/src/lib.cairo:associated_consts}}
 ```

-After that, we create a `print_shape_info` generic function, which requires that the generic argument implements the `Shape<T>`trait.
+After that, we create a `print_shape_info` generic function, which requires that the generic argument implements the `Shape`trait.
 This function will use the associated constant to retrieve the number of sides of the geometric figure, and print it along with its description.

 ```cairo, noplayground
 {{#rustdoc_include ../listings/ch11-advanced-features/listing_11_associated_consts/src/lib.cairo:print_info}}
 ```

-Associated constants allow us to bind a constant number to the `Shape<T>` trait rather than adding it to the struct or just hardcoding the value in the implementation.
+Associated constants allow us to bind a constant number to the `Shape` trait rather than adding it to the struct or just hardcoding the value in the implementation.
 It provides an overall more elegant solution.

 We can ultimately run the `print_shape_info` and see the output for both `Triangle` and `Square`: